average cost of Medicare in every state

 Medicare Part D prescription drug plans

-Private companies like Humana, Wellcare, and UHC provide access to prescription drug plans.
+Private companies like Humana, Wellcare, and provide access to prescription drug plans.
 The plan benefits, and prices can vary depending on where you live.
 All plans must have coverage as good or better than the standard model presented by the Centers for Medicare & Medicaid Services.

 Medicare Advantage plans